- You use the

-• You use the AUTO_INCREMENT attribute to automatically generate unique integer values for a column whenever you insert a new row into the table.
+AUTO_INCREMENTattribute to automatically generate unique integer values for a column whenever you insert a new row into the table. - You use the

 Creating a table with MySQL AUTO_INCREMENT column